naseriax/gosshtun/README.md

 	case err := <-tunnelDone:
 		log.Fatalln(err)
 	}

 	//Tunnel is open! your ssh connection codes will be here!

-    //I just wrapped the normal ssh part to have a more clear view.
+    //I wrapped the normal ssh part to have a better view.
-    //It will ssh to the localhost:<port we got from the tunnel>, will execute "show version" command on cli environment and will close the connection. func() {
+    //It will ssh to the localhost:<port we got from the tunnel>, will execute "show slot *" command on the cli environment and will close the connection. func() {
 		if err := node.Connect(); err != nil {
 			log.Fatalln(err)